niklai99/ScientificComputing4Physics/docs/task3/intro.md

 └── README.md                # Project documentation
 ```

 The detailed documentation for each component is provided in a respective sections of this documentation.
-Keep reading to learn more about the project and how to use it!